 Seating: a few picnic tables and log benches

 This is the first phase of their plan.
 The 2nd phase is expected to be completed in 2017 and will include more features like a full body climbing structure, tunnel, loose part play learning garden and more!
-They will also be putting in nature steps alongside the big slide this summer (currently the kids are learning a lot about erosion!).
+[Parts of this, such as the garden and full body climbing structure – log jam – are now in place]

 At first my oldest (7) was a little underwhelmed looking at the playground at first.
 But once he started playing he absolutely loved it.
 He set out ‘obstacle course’ routes that involved running up and down the hills to the different park elements.
 Later on he was having a blast having races down the big slide with some of the other kids are the park.